INTERNATIONAL WEBINARS ON HUMAN TRAFFICKING

 AND OF “FRATELLI TUTTI” ENCYCLICALS

-All our webinars are available in our online courses with subtitles in several languages (English, French, German, Italian, Spanish, Russian, Chinese), to allow a diffusion to the largest possible audience
+All our webinars are available in our online courses with subtitles in several languages (English, French, German, Italian, Spanish, Russian, Chinese) to allow a diffusion to the largest possible audience

-SEPTEMBER 2024 — LAUNCH AND PRESENTATION OF THE “GLOBAL THEMATIC REPORT ON SPORT TRAFFICKING” RESEARCH PROJECT
+11 MARCH 2025 — LAUNCH OF THE MISSION 89 GLOBAL THEMATIC REPORT ON TRAFFICKING IN SPORT

 Our extensive program is available here